prplfoundation/prplMesh/CONTRIBUTING.md

 * All commits have a Signed-off-by.
 Automatic with the DCO check.
 * At least one maintainer has reviewed and approvied.
 * Code builds on Ubuntu, with `MSGLIB=zmq` and `BWL_TYPE=DUMMY`.
-Automatic with Travis CI.
+Automatic with gitlab CI.
 * Unit tests run successfully.
-Automatic with Travis CI.
+Automatic with gitlab CI.
-* For each new flow being added, `tools/docker/tests/test_flows.sh` and `.travis.yaml` must be updated accordingly to test the new flow.
+* For each new flow being added, `tools/docker/tests/test_flows.sh` must be updated accordingly to test the new flow.
 * Run clang-format.sh.
 If it fixes lines you did not change, commit that separately.
-TODO handle this in Travis CI.
+* Code builds for Turris Omnia, GL.inet B1300, and Netgear Nighthawk RAX40.
+Automatic with gitlab CI.
 * TODO valgrind / klockwork / clang-tidy / etc

 ### Coding style